ropensci/treebase/inst/doc/treebase/treebase_github.md

 Team 2012) has become a dominant platform for researchers using phylogenetic data to address a rapidly expanding set of questions in ecological and evolutionary processes.
-These methods include but are not limited to tasks such as ancestral state reconstruction (Paradis 2004, ), diversification analysis (Paradis 2004, , , , , , ), quantifying the rate and tempo of trait evolution (Butler and King 2004, , , , , ), identifying evolutionary influences and proxies for community ecology (Webb, Ackerly, and Kembel 2008, ), performing phyloclimatic modelling (Warren, Glor, and Turelli 2008, ), and simulation of speciation and character evolution (Harmon et al. 2008, , ), as well as various manipulation and visualization of phylogenetic data (Paradis 2004, , , ).
+These methods include but are not limited to tasks such as ancestral state reconstruction (Paradis 2004;
+Butler and King 2004), diversification analysis (Paradis 2004; Rabosky 2006; Harmon et al. 2008; FitzJohn, Maddison, and Otto 2009; Fitzjohn 2010; Goldberg, Lancaster, and Ree 2011; Stadler 2011b), quantifying the rate and tempo of trait evolution (Butler and King 2004; Paradis 2004;
+Harmon et al. 2008; Hipp and Escudero 2010; Revell et al. 2011; Eastman et al. 2011), identifying evolutionary influences and proxies for community ecology (Webb, Ackerly, and Kembel 2008; Kembel et al. 2010), performing phyloclimatic modelling (Warren, Glor, and Turelli 2008;
+Evans et al. 2009), and simulation of speciation and character evolution (Harmon et al. 2008; Stadler 2011a; Boettiger, Coop, and Ralph 2012), as well as various manipulation and visualization of phylogenetic data (Paradis 2004; Schliep 2010; Jombart, Balloux, and Dray 2010; Revell et al. 2011).
 A more comprehensive list of R packages by analysis type is available on the phylogenetics taskview, [http://cran.r-project.org/web/views/Phylogenetics.html](http://cran.r-project.org/web/views/Phylogenetics.html).
 Several programs exist outside the R language for applied phylogenetic methods, incuding Java (Maddison and Maddison 2011), MATLAB (Blomberg,